Word of the week

 You do not leave a big hole.

-They dig a hole and they put you in it."
+They dig a hole and they put you in it." - "Now that I am the age that I am

 I find myself less interested in the adult world.